Playboy magazine founder Hugh Hefner dies at 91

 "Maybe I should be single," he said a few months later.
 "But I do know that I need an ongoing romantic relationship.
 In other words, I am essentially a very romantic person, and all I really was looking for, quite frankly, with the notion of marriage was continuity and something to let the girl know that I really cared."

-"Part of the reason that I am who I am is my Puritan roots run deep," he told the AP in 2011.
+"Part of the reason that I am who I am is my Puritan roots run deep," he told The Associated Press in 2011.
 "My folks are Puritan.
 My folks are prohibitionists.
 There was no drinking in my home.
 No discussion of sex.
 And I think I saw the hurtful and hypocritical side of that from very early on. "

 Hefner loved movies throughout his life, calling them "my other family."
 He screened classic films and new releases at the mansion every week.
 Every year on his April 9 birthday, he'd run his favorite film, "Casablanca," and invite guests to dress in the fashions of the 1940s.